erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/UEFI-updating-en.md

 ### Why is this guide needed?

-Idk, but some people asking about it
+Idk, but some people were asking about it

 ### Prerequisites
 - [```WOA Helper app```](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk)